-Together with our previous GPCR findings, it appears that GPCRs as only known putative chemosensory receptors expressed, which is entirely consistent with the findings by other researchers [8,34] where chemosensory neurons of Aplysia represent an olfactory hybrid and utilize both classes of olfactory receptors.
-This raises the interesting specter that IRs may act in concert with G-protein-coupled signaling and both pathways contribute to the output of gastropod olfactory sensory neurons.
-Furthermore, IRs have been detected in the rhinophore and oral tentacle of two Aplysia genera, A. dactylomela and A. californica, coupled with 19 candidate iGluR and 7 IR genes identified this study, IR subunits have been found present in the olfactory tissue of two divergent gastropoda subclass, Pulmonates (Biomphalaria) and Opisthobranchs (Aplysia), hinting at a general role of this ion channel family in initiating chemosensory signaling in Gastropoda.
-Indeed, we additionally found other IR genes with similarity to B. glabrata IR25a within publically accessible databases of other aquatic and terrestrial molluscans such as oyster (e.g. Crassostrea gigas), Lottia gigantea and Lymnaea stagnalis.
-Therefore, our study also allow for a more thorough understanding of evolutionary relationships between the locotrophzoans and the more popular model organisms that belong entirely to other metazoan clades (ecdysozoa and deuterostomes).
+Together with our previous findings, it appears that the GPCRs are the only known putative chemosensory receptors expressed, which is entirely consistent with the findings of others [8,34] where chemosensory neurons of Aplysia represent an olfactory hybrid and utilize both classes of olfactory receptors.
+This raises the interesting possibility that IRs may act in concert with G-protein-coupled signaling and both pathways contribute to the output of gastropod olfactory sensory neurons.
+Furthermore, IRs have been detected in the rhinophore and oral tentacle of two Aplysia genera, A. dactylomela and A. californica, coupled with 19 candidate iGluR and 7 IR genes identified in this study., IR subunits have been found present in the olfactory tissue of two divergent gastropoda subclasses, pulmonates (Biomphalaria) and opisthobranchs (Aplysia), hinting at a general role of this ion channel family in initiating chemosensory signaling in the Gastropoda.
+Indeed, we additionally found other IR genes with similarity to B. glabrata IR25a within publically accessible databases of other aquatic and terrestrial molluscs such as oyster (e.g. Crassostrea gigas), Lottia gigantea and Lymnaea stagnalis.
+Therefore, our study also allows for a more thorough understanding of evolutionary relationships between the locotrophozoans and the more popular model organisms that belong to other metazoan clades (e.g. the ecdysozoa and deuterostomes).

 Acknowledgments